LeetLLM

 Which tokens should produce gradient?

-Every completed chat transcript contains tokens from the system prompt, customer question, and assistant answer.
+Every completed chat transcript contains tokens from the system prompt, user question, and assistant answer.
 You must decide which of those tokens are supervised targets.

 Two choices matter: